Dezhou: Modern era

+G2 Beijing–Shanghai Expressway passes through the Laoling urban area and Linyi, making Laoling a sub-center of Dezhou.

 Tourism

 Dezhou's biggest historical attraction is the tomb of Sultan Paduka Pahala of Sulu (Philippines), who died in Dezhou on his return journey from a visit to the Yongle Emperor in 1417.
 The tomb is well preserved and has been declared a national heritage site.
 Descendants of the sultan's Muslim followers still live in Dezhou today, and are classified as the Hui minority.